status-im/help.status.im/docs/en/status-communities/import-your-status-community.md

   - navigation
 ---

-# Restore your community using the community key
+# Import your Status Community

  :octicons-tools-24: In progress